posted November 04, 2020

 - 1 28 oz can diced tomatoes

-- Place a large dutch oven or cast iron pot on your stove and pre-heat to medium heat.
-Drizzle the olive oil in the pan and add the onions and bell peppers.
+- Sauté the onions and peppers.
+Place a large dutch oven or cast iron pot on your stove and pre-heat to medium heat.
+Drizzle the olive oil in the pan and add the diced onions and bell peppers.
 Cook for 5-6 minutes or until the peppers have softened and the onions are semi-translucent.
 Add in the garlic and cook for 1-2 minutes more.

-- Serve with shredded cheese, diced onions, sour cream, or any other toppings that you like!
+- Serve immediately.
+Serve the brisket chili with shredded cheese, diced onions, sour cream, or any other toppings that you like!